 Initialization method | Scenario | AccessKey pair or STS token required | Underlying credential | Credential validity period | Credential rotation or refresh method |

-Use the AccessKey pair of a RAM user | Applications are deployed and run in a secure and stable environment that is not vulnerable to external attacks, and need long-term access to cloud services without frequent credential rotation. | Yes | AK | Long-term | Manual rotation |
+Applications are deployed and run in a secure and stable environment that is not vulnerable to external attacks, and need long-term access to cloud services without frequent credential rotation. | Yes | AccessKey pair | Long-term | Manual rotation | |

-Use temporary access credentials provided by STS | Applications are deployed and run in an untrusted environment, in which case you want to manage the credential validity and the resources that can be accessed. | Yes | STS Token | Temporary | Manual refresh |
+Applications are deployed and run in an untrusted environment, and you want to manage the credential validity and the resources that can be accessed. | Yes | Security Token Service (STS) token | Temporary | Manual refresh | |

-Use the ARN of a RAM role | Applications require access to cloud services, such as cross-account access. | Yes | STS Token | Temporary | Automatic refresh |
+Applications require access to cloud services, such as cross-account access. | Yes | STS token | Temporary | Automatic refresh | |

-Use the RAM role of an ECS instance | Applications are deployed and run on Elastic Compute Service (ECS) instances, Elastic Container Instance, or Container Service for Kubernetes (ACK) worker nodes. | No | STS Token | Temporary | Automatic refresh |
+Applications are deployed and run on Elastic Compute Service (ECS) instances, Elastic Container Instance, or Container Service for Kubernetes (ACK) worker nodes. | No | STS token | Temporary | Automatic refresh | |

-Use the RAM role of an OIDC IdP | Untrusted applications are deployed and run on ACK worker nodes. | No | STS Token | Temporary | Automatic refresh |
+Untrusted applications are deployed and run on ACK worker nodes. | No | STS token | Temporary | Automatic refresh | |

-Use the Credentials parameter in the context of Function Compute | Functions of your applications are deployed and run in Function Compute. | No | STS Token | Temporary | No need to refresh |
+Use the Credentials parameter in the context of Function Compute | Functions of your applications are deployed and run in Function Compute. | No | STS token | Temporary | No need to refresh |

-Use credentials URIs | Applications require access credentials from external systems. | No | STS Token | Temporary | Automatic refresh |
+Applications require access credentials from external systems. | No | STS token | Temporary | Automatic refresh | |

-Use an AccessKey pair that automatically rotates | Applications are deployed in an environment where AccessKey pairs are at a high risk of leakage, and require frequent rotation of access credentials to gain long-term access to cloud services. | No | AK | Long-term | Automatic rotation |
+Applications are deployed in an environment where AccessKey pairs are at high risk of leakage, and require frequent rotation of access credentials to gain long-term access to cloud services. | No | AccessKey pair | Long-term | Automatic rotation | |

-Use custom access credentials | If none of the preceding methods meet your requirements, you can use a custom method to obtain access credentials. | Custom | Custom | Custom | Custom |
+If none of the preceding methods meet your requirements, you can use a custom method to obtain access credentials. | Custom | Custom | Custom | Custom | |

-Use the default credential provider chain | If you do not specify a method to initialize a Credentials client, the default credential provider chain is used. | No | Custom | Custom | Automatic refresh |
+If you do not specify a method to initialize a Credentials client, the default credential provider chain is used. | No | Custom | Custom | Automatic refresh |

 Use the AccessKey pair of a RAM user